aspose-barcode/Aspose.BarCode-Documentation/phpjava/developer-guide/barcode-recognition/read-barcode-properties/_index.md

 ## **Verify Quality of Reading Results**
 Developers may need to check whether barcode reading outputs are accurate and complete.
 For this purpose, ***Aspose.BarCode for PHP via Java*** provides two specific functions of class [*BarCodeResult*](https://reference.aspose.com/barcode/php/classBarCodeResult): *getConfidence* and *getReadingQuality*.
-Depending of the quality of barcode reading results, the *getConfidence* function returns a instance of the [*BarCodeConfidence*](https://reference.aspose.com/barcode/php/classBarCodeConfidence) class that denotes the recognition confidence level.
+Depending on the quality of barcode reading results, the *getConfidence* function returns an instance of the [*BarCodeConfidence*](https://reference.aspose.com/barcode/php/classBarCodeConfidence) class that denotes the recognition confidence level.
 This class contains values *STRONG*, *NONE*, and *MODERATE* that are discussed below.
 The *getReadingQuality* function returns an estimate of recognition quality corresponding to the confidence level, as explained in the table below.

 |Confidence Level|Quality Value|Description|
 |---|---|---|